top of page

 About The Ride

 Three decades ago, on August 18, 1993, a local girl vanished while riding her bicycle along a secluded rural road in Sauquoit, NY.
 Her abductor, a self-confessed killer, was apprehended after attempting to abduct another young girl in Massachusetts.
 Tragically, the whereabouts of her remains remain unknown.
 It is imperative that we unite in our efforts to prevent such heart-wrenching incidents.
-By fostering awareness and imparting knowledge about the perils our children face, we can fortify our community against these threats, both in the physical world and online.
+By fostering awareness and imparting knowledge about the dangers our children face, we can strengthen our community against threats in both the physical world and online.

 The mission of the Ride for Missing Children Mohawk Valley is to actively engage and enlighten our community about the critical issues of missing children and child exploitation.
-Through our Ride and various events, we diligently raise funds to provide financial backing for missing children's posters and search campaigns.
+Through our Ride and various events, we diligently raise funds to provide financial support for missing children’s posters.
+Beginning in January 2026, we will also fund a full-time educator who will teach students in pre-K through 12th grade about personal safety and internet safety.
 Additionally, we strive to create a supportive network by bringing together families of missing individuals, fostering emotional support, genuine friendships, and instilling a sense of hope within these communities.

 RejmanFoley_Harts-Hill-Rider-877x470.jpeg